 Power is the ability to influence decision making, mobilise resources and implement policies.
 Power more than often results in achievement, also in development cooperation.

 However, the distribution of power in current partnerships is often very uneven.
 Those with the most power, usually the donors, and to a lesser extent the INGOs, are not always the most knowledgeable about the local situation or about the change needed and how to achieve this.
-Shifting power to Southern-based civil society is important in order to realise lasting and locally-led social change, and to build partnerships that are effective and based on trust.
+Shifting power to a Southern-based civil society organisation is important in order to realise lasting and locally-led social change, and to build partnerships that are effective and based on trust.

 For multiple years Partos has been a driver of change within the ‘shift the power’ movement pushing for more equal power relationships within development cooperation.
 Below you can find an interesting collection of projects and initiatives that Partos has led or supported:

 - The Power Awareness tool assists development organisations to make internal power imbalances more visible.